Infant Incubators – Why They Are Used & Types

 • Doing things repeatedly to create familiarity.

-While no one can take the place of a mother for a newborn sick or premature baby, the need to keep the baby safe and under proper medical attention brings in the use of incubators.
+While no one can take the place of a mother for a sick newborn or premature baby, the need to keep the baby safe and under proper medical attention brings in the use of incubators.
 Though they may seem scary, they offer the perfect controlled environment and protection for the young baby to thrive and survive.
+In fact, a 20028 study published in Psychiatry Research revealed that post-natal incubator care for babies predicted two to three times lesser risk for depressive disorder at age 21 who had incubator care at birth (5).

 Also Read: